 Doing this will let the client know you are personally attending to their comfort and needs.
 It shows you are willing to stop what you are doing to ensure their comfort, so they do not get lost.
 It is a further exemplification of a gracious, welcoming atmosphere.

 Keep Your Cool at All Times

 As the manager of the front desk, or a staff member sitting in close proximity, you may find yourself in a hectic situation with multiple calls coming in or guests arriving at the same time.
 You may be asked a question you are unsure how to answer.
-The key to managing these situations is to keep your cool, especially if a client is listening within earshot.
+The key to managing these situations is to keep your cool, especially if another client is listening within earshot.
 Remember, clients are always observing your behavior.

 What to do When the Advisor is Running Late…and the Client is Waiting

 We all know an occasional meeting runs late or unexpected traffic patterns can occur.
-In general, most clients have a 5-minute threshold before they start getting antsy, irritated and concerned their scheduled meeting is now past due.
+In general, most clients have a 5-minute threshold before they start getting antsy, irritated, and concerned their scheduled meeting is now past due.

 If the advisor is running late, you need to let the client know in advance.
 Explain where they are and when they are expected to arrive.
 Ideally, the advisor should call the client him/herself.

 The front desk attendant should not call the advisor or the advisor’s assistant in front of the client asking for an update.
 You should kindly smile to the client and let them know you will be right back – place the call in a more private area.

 Have the Advisor’s Assistant Come Sit with the Client